 Netsparker finds and reports web application vulnerabilities such as SQL Injection and Cross-site Scripting (XSS) on all types of web applications, regardless of the platform and technology they are built with.
 Netsparker's unique and dead accurate Proof-Based scanning technology does not just report vulnerabilities, it also produces a Proof of Concept to confirm they are not false positives, freeing you from having to double check the identified vulnerabilities.

-HCL AppScan is ranked 18th in Application Security with 3 reviews while Netsparker by Invicti is ranked 13th in Application Security with 5 reviews.
-HCL AppScan is rated 7.0, while Netsparker by Invicti is rated 8.2.
+HCL AppScan is ranked 19th in Application Security with 3 reviews while Netsparker by Invicti is ranked 13th in Application Security with 5 reviews.
+HCL AppScan is rated 7.0, while Netsparker by Invicti is rated 8.0.
 The top reviewer of HCL AppScan writes "Allows for dynamic scanning but lacks easy CI/CD integration".
-On the other hand, the top reviewer of Netsparker by Invicti writes "A fast solution that is easy to deploy, configure, and use".
-HCL AppScan is most compared with SonarQube, Micro Focus Fortify on Demand, Checkmarx, OWASP Zap and Acunetix by Invicti, whereas Netsparker by Invicti is most compared with OWASP Zap, Acunetix by Invicti, Fortify WebInspect, PortSwigger Burp Suite Professional and Qualys Web Application Scanning.
+On the other hand, the top reviewer of Netsparker by Invicti writes "A customizable security testing solution with good tech support, but the price could be better".
+HCL AppScan is most compared with SonarQube, Micro Focus Fortify on Demand, OWASP Zap, Checkmarx and Qualys Web Application Scanning, whereas Netsparker by Invicti is most compared with OWASP Zap, Acunetix by Invicti, Fortify WebInspect, PortSwigger Burp Suite Professional and SonarQube.
 See our HCL AppScan vs. Netsparker by Invicti report.

 We monitor all Application Security reviews to prevent fraudulent reviews and keep review quality high.
 We do not post reviews by company employees or direct competitors.
 We validate each review for authenticity via cross-reference with LinkedIn, and personal follow-up with the reviewer when necessary.